remla25-team15/operation/provisioning/README.md

 ssh -i ~/.ssh/ansible-provision-key vagrant@192.168.56.<HOST>
 ```

-> Replace <HOST> with the actual host you want to SSH into, e.g. 100 for ctrl.
+> Replace <HOST> with the actual host you want to SSH into, e.g. 99 for ctrl.

 ## Accessing the Kubernetes Cluster from the Host

+> We provision everything in the Vagrantfile

+TODO: Improve this block to only explain what is needed to be done because we don't need to additionally
+provision anything.

-First step is not necessary as the `ctrl.yml` is executed during `vagrant up`.
+> First step is not necessary as the `ctrl.yml` is executed during `vagrant up`.

 Set up the kubernetes controller inside the VM environment.

 ```zsh
 ansible-playbook -i inventory.cfg ctrl.yml
 ```

+TODO: The preceeding block can be removed

 To manage your kubernetes cluster from the host machine copy the kubeconfig file from the controller VM
 and export it for kubectl to use

 ```zsh
  vagrant ssh ctrl -c "sudo cat /etc/kubernetes/admin.conf" > kubeconfig
 ```

 ```zsh
 export KUBECONFIG=$(pwd)/kubeconfig
 ```